android-la64/rust/src/tools/cargo/src/doc/src/reference/config.md

 * Default: number of logical CPUs
 * Environment: `CARGO_BUILD_JOBS`

 Sets the maximum number of compiler processes to run in parallel.
+If negative, it sets the maximum number of compiler processes to the number of logical CPUs plus provided value.
+Should not be 0.

 Can be overridden with the `--jobs` CLI option.